stefano-pogliani/spogliani.net/site/content/content/blog/minify-or-not-minify.md

 <!--more-->

 <div class="alert alert-warning" role="alert">
-  While the content of this post is still valid, the website has been re-implemented with as a static site.
+  While the message of this post is still valid, the website has been re-implemented with as a static site.

   As such, most comments no longer apply to this specific site,